KarrLab/obj_tables/docs/overview.rst

 The name of the other model can be specified as either a reference to the other model, like :obj:`Lab` above, or a string containing the name of the other model.
-The latter method must be used to refer to models defined later in the schema.)
+The latter method must be used to refer to models defined later in the schema.
 The constructor for each of these related attribute types includes an optional argument `related_name` which automatically constructs a reverse attribute between the instances.
-For example, the code above creates a :obj:`members` attribute for :obj:`Lab` objects.
+For example, the code above creates a :obj:`members` attribute for each :obj:`Lab` object.

 Do not choose attribute names that would clash with with built-in attributes or methods of classes, such as `validate`, `serialize`, and `deserialize`.